What we do

 We cannot help with injured or sick stray cats, or emergency situations.
 Please call the RSPCA national helpline for advice.
 We do not have the resources to provide a temporary fostering service.

-Preston Branch has fifteen volunteer fosterers and twenty four foster pens.
+Preston Branch has sixteen volunteer fosterers and twenty there foster pens.
 Because of the huge demand for spaces, we have to use a waiting list system for cats needing our help.
 Every time we rehome a cat, we have another one waiting for that place.
 We are always full to capacity.
 Whenever a cat is adopted from us, the new owner has the satisfaction of knowing that they have helped that cat, and the next cat in that pen.

 We are one of the most successful branches in the country for neutering.
 Our neutering volunteer is Val Chew, and with help from other volunteers, the support of local vets, and financial help from the National Cat Centre's neutering voucher scheme, she organises the neutering of thousands of cats every year.
 She has been doing this for over twenty years now.